pkolchanov/CustomizingPython/pipe.md

          return compiler_lambda(c, e);
 ```

-And define a new compiler_pipe_call function.
-Start with a modified copy of `compiler_call`, which calls unmodified version of right expression.
+And define a new `compiler_pipe_call` function.
+Start with a modified copy of `compiler_call`, which calls the unmodified version of the right expression:

 ```c
 static int compiler_pipe_call(struct compiler *c, expr_ty e) {